 The excitement I feel about Wolf and the criticism I'm leveling at celebrities like Schumer and Dunham isn't meant to pit women against one another.
 There are a lot of female comics out there doing the good work: look at Samantha Bee, for example.
 And Ali Wong, Tiffany Haddish, and Leslie Jones.
 Men too, like Seth Meyers and Stephen Colbert.

 It remains to be seen whether The Break will become the next late night juggernaut.
 But we need more voices like Wolf to cut through the bullshit (and there's a lot of bullshit in these fraught times) and tell it like it is—but also make us laugh along the way.
-That's why she's my new favourite comedian—regardless of gender—and I'm excited to see what she does next.
+That's why she's my new favorite comedian—regardless of gender—and I'm excited to see what she does next.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.